Moose River Plains Wild Forest and Camping Area - Unit Management Plan

 Sections for Easier Downloading

-Potential UMP Amendment to Improve Mountain Bike Trail System
+2016 Draft Amendment - Mountain Bike Trail System

-The 2011 UMP called for DEC to create a working group consisting of mountain bikers, local governments and other interested parties to develop a comprehensive mountain bike plan for the unit.
-A July 2013 meeting with stakeholders resulted in DEC contracting with the International Mountain Bicycling Association (IMBA) to create a conceptual mountain bike trail plan.
-The Department is currently working on an amendment to the UMP based on some of the recommendations found in the conceptual plan.
+The 2011 UMP called for DEC to develop a comprehensive mountain bike plan for the unit in consultation with mountain bikers, local governments and other interested parties.
+After a July 2013 meeting with these stakeholders, DEC contracted with the International Mountain Bicycling Association (IMBA) to create a conceptual mountain bike trail plan for the unit.